 Begonia: Taste Like Sour Citrus

-Begonia flowers add texture and bright contrasting color to dark green salads and as garnishes for desserts like cakes or ice cream.
+Begonia flowers add texture and bright contrasting color to dark green salads and garnishes for desserts like cakes or ice cream.

 The leaves and stems of tuberous begonias are also edible, and the stems make an excellent rhubarb substitute.